acycliq/cellpose/howto.md

 #### NOTES
-I wouldnt rempve the official release of cellpose straight away.
-I would keep both on my system and run 2 or 3 basic examples on both.
+I wouldnt remove the official release of cellpose straight away.
+I would keep both on my system (in different envs) and run 2 or 3 basic examples on both.
 They should yield the same results.

 I would also keep using the official release until it starts becoming too slow or problematic to work with.